Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel: The Curious Coder.

-A fundraiser thermometer is very similar to the puzzle idea, but has one slight difference: you must meet a specific "segment" to be able to add a piece to the puzzle.
+A fundraiser thermometer is very similar to the puzzle idea but has one slight difference: you must meet a specific "segment" to be able to add a piece to the puzzle.
 With a fundraiser thermometer, you can add more to the thermometer each time you meet any part of your goal.

-This idea is not only useful for money-related goals, but it can also be used a for a weight loss goal, using pounds or ounces instead of dollars.
+This idea is not only useful for money-related goals, but it can also be used for a weight loss goal, using pounds or ounces instead of dollars.

 You may have seen these drawn out on poster board, but fortunately, you can use an online fundraiser thermometer which you can hide away in an unpublished blog post if you'd like to keep your goal private.

 What's nice about an online thermometer is that the code for the thermometer adds all the color for you, so there's no guesswork involved in how many colors you should add in relation to how much of the goal you've completed.
 Also, there's no red marker all over your hands!

 If you backtrack a little, you can make a quick edit to reflect this.

 Graphs might remind you of falling asleep in geometry, but they actually can be fun when you use them to keep track of spending, saving, or paying something off!

 Bar and line graphs are the best kind of graphs for keeping track of financial goals, especially when you're tracking a long-term goal, such as paying off credit cards or a car loan!
 There is a huge variety of tools you can use to create graphs on your computer from Excel and Open Office Calc (free and awesome) to websites with free graphing apps (the National Center for Education and Statistics has some free, kid-friendly graph-making tools)

 Going Public: Share Your Goals With Others